 Aging in Place: The Cost of Not Moving

-Now that we have an understanding regarding the cost of moving to a retirement community, let’s look at the cost of taking the other path: aging in place at your current home (or your loved one’s home, if you’re researching for a relative).
+If the cost of senior living near you seems expensive, let’s look at the cost of taking the other path: aging in place at your current home (or your loved one’s home, if you’re researching for a relative).
 It’s no surprise that most older Americans prefer to stay right where they are – in the home they’ve lived in for years and where they’ve made many happy memories.

 But the hard truth is that this option often turns out to offer many more challenges over time.
 There are plenty of financial stumbling blocks including a myriad of costly health concerns that can crop up when seniors live alone in a house that’s too much for them to manage.

-Eventually, it also becomes difficult to manage the daily tasks of living unless significant home modifications are made, from as little as adding support bars to bathtubs, to stair lifts and other upgrades.
+Eventually, it becomes difficult to manage the daily tasks of living unless significant home modifications are made.
 One CNBC expert estimates the total cost of these changes to be $20,000 to $30,000, while others at MarketWatch put the figure much higher, up to $100,000.
 These include:

 - Grab bars